nobita-isc/nobita-isc.github.io/about.md

 This is official machine learning blog of Sota Tek, which derives from official [blog](http://sotatek.com/blog), aims to develop machine learning skills for our engineers and to share our know-how with outside company's engineers.

-We are always eager to learn, try and work hard.
+We are always eager to learn, ready to try and work hard.
 For just 1 future golds: Become State of the art Technology Company.